thephez/dash-docs/_includes/devdoc/guide_transactions.md

 ![Unlocking A P2SH Output For Spending](/img/dev/en-unlocking-p2sh-output.svg)

-The hash of the redeem script has the same properties as a pubkey hash---so it can be transformed into the standard Bitcoin address format with only one small change to differentiate it from a standard address.
+The hash of the redeem script has the same properties as a pubkey hash---so it can be transformed into the standard Dash address format with only one small change to differentiate it from a standard address.
 This makes collecting a P2SH-style address as simple as collecting a P2PKH-style address.
 The hash also obfuscates any public keys in the